Minocrisy/minocrisy-ai-tools/app/tools/hype_remover/README.md

 - Adjust the strength of hype removal (mild, moderate, strong)
 - Add custom hype terms to target specific marketing language
 - Provide context about the text to improve accuracy
-- Toggle between OpenAI and xAI (Grok) models
+- Toggle between OpenAI, xAI (Grok), and Google Gemini Flash 2.0 models
 - Get detailed explanations of changes made to the text

 ## How It Works

 1. The user enters text containing marketing hype or exaggerated claims
 2. The user can adjust settings like strength, custom hype terms, and context
-3. The text is processed by either OpenAI's GPT models or xAI's Grok model
+3. The text is processed by OpenAI's GPT models, xAI's Grok model, or Google's Gemini Flash 2.0 model
 4. The tool returns:
    - The processed text with hype removed
    - A list of changes made with explanations